elof/popular/_data/jeanne/2020-09-01-pandemic-toys-and-games.md

 8. Non-messy Coloring Pad: This [Melissa & Doug Water Wow](https://amzn.to/3ljAyo1) is probably a standard for most kids.
 My kid likes it because it’s ”magic”. [](https://amzn.to/3ljAyo1)
 9. In this [Made By Me Create Your Own Window Art](https://amzn.to/3lnMntd) set you get premade plastic designs.
 It comes with cool looking puffy paint that dries transparent.
 An easky way that you can paint your own suncatchers.
 10. Giant Bubbles: These [WOWMAZING Giant Bubble Kit](https://amzn.to/34zG2oC) bubbles are super thick and get so big!
 I’ve had neighbors 3-4 blocks away tell us they saw our giant bubbles floating in the sky.
 All you need is a bucket, some dishsoap and water.  [](https://amzn.to/34zG2oC)
+11. Tiny Polka Dot
+12. Melissa & Doug See and Spell
+13. Garden Building Toy

+### Books

+1. An ABC of Equality
+2. How Do You Dance
+3. The Word Collector
+4. M Is for Melanin: A Celebration of the Black Child
+5. The Day You Begin
+6. Just Add Glitter

+###  Miscellaneous

+1. Dramatic play/Dress up:

+   * Dazzler Ribbon
+   * Butterfly Wings
+   * Dragon Cape
+   * Elsa Jelly Shoes
+2. Balance Board: Kinderfeet
+3. Trampoline